Living-with-machines/jisc-wrangler/README.md

 ## Example  :open_book:

-Say you ran [alto2txt](https://living-with-machines.github.io/alto2txt/#/) on the file structure created in the previous example, this would spit out 2 new files:
+Suppose you were to run [alto2txt](https://living-with-machines.github.io/alto2txt/#/) on the file structure created in the previous example.
+This would generate two new files:

 - WO1_BNWL_1874_01_01-0001-001_metadata.xml
 - WO1_BNWL_1874_01_01-0001-001.txt

-Assuming these are in the directory created before (`jisc-output`) along side the copied xml file from `jisc_plain_wrangler`, we would process these files by proving this output directory as the *input directory* for `jisc_alto2txt_wrangler.py`.
-We need to specify a new **empty** directory to store the results in and a working directory for the log and temporary files produced (otherwise it will default to `.`).
+Assuming these are in the directory created earlier (`jisc-output`), alongside the copied XML file from `jisc_path_wrangler`, we would process these files by providing this directory as the *input directory* for `jisc_alto2txt_wrangler.py`.
+We need to specify a new **empty** directory to store the results in and a working directory for the log and temporary files produced (otherwise it will default to `.`):

 ```console
 python jisc_alto2txt_wrangler.py jisc-output jisc-alto2txt-output --working_dir jisc-alto2txt-logs